Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

 - To be able to grow your own profile of recipes and print out your own family recipe book
 - To be able to try new recipes from other families and watch the recipe book grow.

-Some extra goals users might have.
+Some extra goals users might have:

 - Be inspired and join a baking class or demonstration.
 - Spend more quality fun time with their kids in the kitchen.
 - Teach kids about ingredients and where to buy them.